 Quite simply, this indicates the presence of another influence upon the genetic switching of epigenetic phenotypes: That of an exchange between emotional personalities.
 Nurturing is, in its very essence, the expression of love between one living being and another.
 When a mother communicates love through nurturing, the baby receives that expression of love through those nurturing activities.
 As the expression is received, there is a resonation or hand-shaking between the two living beings.

-That resonation produces an effect upon genetic expression through the pathways of the brain, nervous system and the body’s biochemicals, which bridge the self with the body and its genes.
+That resonation produces an effect upon gene expression through the pathways of the brain, nervous system and the body’s biochemicals, which bridge the self with the body and its genes.

 The inner self is connected to the body’s genes through conscious decision-making.
 The research has quite resoundingly connected environmental changes with epigenetic changes.
 Yet many environmental changes are the direct result of the decisions of the inner self.